-Hush'd is this once gay scene, nor murmurs more The city's din, the crowd's tumultuous roar, The laugh convivial, and the chiming sound Of golden goblets with Falernian crown'd; The mellow breathings of the Lydian flute, And the sweet drip of fountains, as they shoot From marble basements, these, all these are mute !
-Closed are the springs, unnumber'd fathoms deep, Her splendid domes are one dismantled heap, Her temples soil'd, her statues in the dust, Her tarnish'd medals long devoured by rust; Its rainbow-pavements broken from the bath, The once throng'd Forum-an untrodden path'; The fanes of love-forgotten cells; the shrines Of vaunted gods-inurned in sulphur-mines; The abodes of art, of luxury, and taste- Tombs of their once glad residents-a waste, O'er which compassionate years have gradual thrown

-The trailing vine, and bid the myrtle moan.
+The mellow breathings of the Lydian flute, And the sweet drip of fountains, as they shoot From marble basements, these, all these are mute!
+Closed are the springs, unnumber'd fathoms deep, Her splended domes are one dismantled heap!
+Her temples soil'd, her statues in the dust, Her tarnish'd medals long devour'd by rust; Its rainbow-pavements broken from the bath, The once throng'd Forum-an untrodden path; The fanes of love-forgotten cells; the shrines Of vaunted gods-inurn'd in sulphur-mines; The abodes of art, of luxury, and taste- Tombs of their once glad residents-a waste, O'er which compassionate years have gradual thrown The trailing vine, and bid the myrtle moan.